ByungkyuKang/ML_Portfolio/README.md

 🤖 Machine Learning Projects

 🧩 Titanic Survival Prediction

 - Location: Machine_Learning_Projects/Titanic-Survival-Prediction/notebooks/titanic_analysis.ipynb

 - A classic entry-level machine learning project exploring the Titanic passenger dataset.

 This notebook includes:

 - Data loading and preprocessing with pandas

 - Model training and evaluation using scikit-learn

-  Insights into survival factors such as gender, age, and passenger class
+- Insights into survival factors such as gender, age, and passenger class

 🧠 Goal: Gain hands-on experience with data preprocessing, feature engineering, and model building.

 📊 Dataset: Kaggle Titanic: Machine Learning from Disaster

 ---

 🧰 Personal Projects

-&nbsp;&nbsp;&nbsp;&nbsp;🖼️ Unique Image Organizer (Python-based Tool)
+🖼️ Unique Image Organizer (Python-based Tool)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Location: Personal_Projects/Unique_Img_Process_with_Python/
+Location: Personal_Projects/Unique_Img_Process_with_Python/

-&nbsp;&nbsp;&nbsp;&nbsp;Helper to Organize Images.
+Helper to Organize Images.

-&nbsp;&nbsp;&nbsp;&nbsp;This program is a Python-based application designed to simplify personal photo management.
+This program is a Python-based application designed to simplify personal photo management.
-&nbsp;&nbsp;&nbsp;&nbsp;It groups similar or identical images by inserting a series of numbers at the beginning of their names, making it easier to manage duplicates efficiently.
+It groups similar or identical images by inserting a series of numbers at the beginning of their names, making it easier to manage duplicates efficiently.

-&nbsp;&nbsp;&nbsp;&nbsp;Key features:
+Key features:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Groups similar images into numbered sets &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Supports directory scanning and image comparison &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Renames images consistently for easy organization
+- Groups similar images into numbered sets

+- Supports directory scanning and image comparison

+- Renames images consistently for easy organization

-&nbsp;&nbsp;&nbsp;&nbsp;Tech Stack: Python, Pillow, OS library, Tkinter (for file selection UI)
+Tech Stack: Python, Pillow, OS library, Tkinter (for file selection UI)

 🌐 Information Scraper (In Progress)

 Location: Personal_Projects/Infomation_Scraper/main.py

 A simple web scraping tool that will collect and structure useful data from selected websites.
 Currently under development — the foundation script (main.py) is initialized and being expanded with BeautifulSoup and Requests.

 🧠 Goal: Learn the fundamentals of web scraping, request handling, and data parsing.

 ---